Online Enquiry Form

-Chronic tennis elbow is where the accute episodes repeat frequently, over 6 months or more, causing persistent elbow pain and ongoing impact on your day to day life.
+Chronic tennis elbow is where the acute episodes repeat frequently, over 6 months or more, causing persistent elbow pain and ongoing impact on your day-to-day life.

 Tennis is the obvious sport responsible for causing tennis elbow, however, racket sports of all kinds such as squash, badminton and ping pong may cause tennis elbow if the activity is prolonged for long enough.
 The heavier the object being hit against the racket, the quicker the onset of the condition.

-Painters, plasterers, capenters and also office workers who have poor ergonomics while typing commonly experience tennis elbow.
-Cooks and butchers, who are lifting heavy pans and meat cleavers, frequency chopping, cutting, grating or stirring as part of their job can also experience tennis elbow due to the where the weight and frequency of manipulating such items.
+Painters, plasterers, carpenters and also office workers who have poor ergonomics while typing commonly experience tennis elbow.
+Cooks and butchers, who are lifting heavy pans and meat cleavers, frequently chopping, cutting, grating or stirring as part of their job can also experience tennis elbow due to the weight and frequency of manipulating such items.

-- Taking of the patient's history to determine the cause of the injury
+- Taking the patient’s history to determine the cause of the injury.

-A physical examination including observing and testing the patient's elbow is useful to determine the specific location of pain, any bruising and or loss of function of the elbow.
-Pain on the outside of the elbow and and loss of stength when extending the wrist and fingers are positive indicators of tennis elbow.
-The waiters tip stretch test is a specific physical examination test used to confirm tennis elbow.
-A comparison to the patient's non affected side is always useful to determine the patient's sense of normal.
+A physical examination including observing and testing the patient’s elbow is useful to determine the specific location of pain, any bruising and or loss of function of the elbow.
+Pain on the outside of the elbow and loss of strength when extending the wrist and fingers are positive indicators of tennis elbow.
+The waiter’s tip stretch test is a specific physical examination test used to confirm tennis elbow.
+A comparison to the patient’s non-affected side is always useful to determine the patient’s sense of normal.